johnnycyberseed/ibm-zk/pages/Endevor___Environments.md

-- typically one of these for each stage of the software development lifecycle.
+- broadly meant as an organizational unit or area (something out of the org chart) -
 	- e.g. dev, test, integration, staging, production
 -